HenkT28/pands-problem-set/README.md

 Write a program that outputs today’s date and time in the format ”Monday, January 10th 2019 at 1:15pm”.

 $ python date_time.py

 Monday, January 10th 2019 at 1:15pm

 9. second.py:

 This program reads in a text file and outputs every second line.
 The program should take the filename from an argument on the command line.

 $ python second.py moby-dick.txt

 Title: Moby Dick; or The Whale

 CHAPTER 1

 Call me Ishmael.
 Some years ago--never mind how long particular to interest me on shore, I thought I would sail about a ...

-I will only cover, Title: Moby Dick; or The Whale, CHAPTER 1, as example.
+[I will only cover, Title: Moby Dick; or The Whale, CHAPTER 1, as example]

 10. functions.py: